Why come to Pleasant Grove?

 Is there a dress code?

 Wear whatever you feel comfortable in.
-If that means your “Sunday best” or blue jeans, we want you to be comfortable while we worship together.
+That could mean your “Sunday best” or blue jeans.
+We just want you to be comfortable while we worship together.

 What is communion?

 Communion is a celebratory act of our community in which we give thanks for the ever-abiding presence of God's spirit and the all-inclusive reach of God's grace.
-The sacrament of communion is a mystical reality in which the presence of Christ is made real to us, and by God's grace, it forges us into one body so that together we can extend the merciful touch of Christ into the world.
-Communion is practiced by a process we call intinction.
-As one comes forward to the front of the sanctuary they will take the bread (body of Christ) given to them and dip it in the cup (blood of Christ) before partaking.
+Communion at Pleasant Grove is practiced by a process we call intinction.
+As one comes forward to the front of the sanctuary they will take the bread given to them, a symbol of the body of Christ that was broken for us, and dip it in the cup, a symbol of the blood of Christ that was shed for us, before partaking.

 How does PGUMC operate?
 Who makes the decisions?

 Pleasant Grove finds its structure in the United Methodist Church's Book of Discipline.
-Committees lead the congregation in decision making with Administrative Council being the overarching administrative body.
-Committees also support Pleasant Grove staff's decisions in regards to programming and day-to-day decisions.
+Staff, along with committees, lead the congregation in decision-making.
+The Administrative Council is the overarching administrative body comprised of staff and committee heads.

 How can I get involved?

 There are several ways to get involved at Pleasant Grove!
-We offer several Bible studies during the week as well as Sunday School class on Sunday mornings.
-We also have larger groups that come together for various fellowship and outreach events like United Methodist Men and Women.
+We offer several Bible studies during the week as well as Sunday School classes on Sunday mornings.
+We have large and small groups that come together for various fellowship and outreach events throughout the year.
 Volunteering to help with worship is also a great way to get involved and meet people.
 For more information on ways to get involved that fit your personality, contact Ashley Yohman.

 What safety measures do you take for kids and youth?

-Pleasant Grove adheres to a Safe Sanctuary policy to create a community of faith where children and adults can grow safe and strong.
-Specific measures we take to ensure safety is having two adults in all rooms where children and youth gather.
-We also have those that have regular interactions with our children and youth submit to a background check.
+Pleasant Grove adheres to a Safe Sanctuary policy that creates a community of faith where children and adults can grow safe and strong.
+Specific measures we take to ensure safety are having two adults in all rooms where children and youth gather and requiring background checks for those adults that have regular interactions with our children and youth.
 To see more specifics to our policy, click here.